Jacob-C/restful-primes/README.md

 2. Listing primes specifying an upper bound
    `GET /primes?upto=100 HTTP/1.1`
    `{"primes":[2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]}`
-3. Generating primes using the Seive of Eratosthenes `GET /primes?upto=100&algorithm=eratosthenes HTTP/1.1` `{"primes":[2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]}`
+3. Generating primes using the Sieve of Eratosthenes `GET /primes?upto=100&algorithm=eratosthenes HTTP/1.1` `{"primes":[2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]}`
-4. Generating primes using the Seive of Sundaram
+4. Generating primes using the Sieve of Sundaram
    `GET /primes?upto=100&algorithm=sundaram HTTP/1.1`
    `{"primes":[2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]}`
 5. Generating primes using a non-existant algorithm